w3c/market-data-odrl-profile/agendas/md-odrl-profile-agenda-2020-04-29.md

 Please send your regrets in advance.

-Please read the [orientation guide](https://w3c.github.io/market-data-odrl-profile/orientation.html), especially if you are unfamiliar with the W3C.
+If you are unfamiliar with the W3C you may want to review the [orientation guide](https://w3c.github.io/market-data-odrl-profile/orientation.html).

 ### Logistics